thinhhung/youtube-transcript-formatter/README.md

 ## Features

 - Extract transcripts from any YouTube video that has captions available
-- Format transcripts using OpenAI's ChatGPT API
+- Format transcripts using Groq's AI API
 - Customize formatting instructions
 - Copy formatted transcripts to clipboard
 - Simple and intuitive user interface